It’s so exciting that another year of Special Olympics events are already underway. There’s so much to look forward to in 2020.

 Hopefully you’ve seen the winner of the National Summer Games logo competition and the opportunity to apply to attend the Dream Ride event in Connecticut, USA in August.
 And there’s lots more to come!

 There has been a lot of information in the media about the outbreak of the novel coronavirus overseas.
-You'll find up-to-date information on our website at this link.
 You can also go directly to the Ministry of Health website.

 We’ll update our website if there are any changes in the current status.